 One of the most basic things you can do to smooth your exchanges in France is to simply greet people in a way they consider to be polite.
 Shocker, right?

 Fact is, France remains a relatively formal culture.
-While in Spain, it’s now become the norm for servers to greet you with a brusque “Digame!” (literally, “tell me!”) when taking food or drink orders, you’d be hard pressed to see French servers not open the exchange with “Bonjour, Madame”, or “Bonjour, Monsieur”.
-(Never mind the fact that France has decidedly not reached a “post-gender” consensus in its culture, to the annoyance of many younger people who think the use of Madame, Monsieur, and even worse, Mademoiselle is hopelessly passé…)
+While in Spain, it’s now become the norm for servers to greet you with a brusque “Digame!” (literally, “tell me!”) when taking food or drink orders, you’d be hard-pressed to see French servers not open these sorts of exchanges with “Bonjour, Madame”, or “Bonjour, Monsieur”.
+(Never mind the fact that France remains rather conservative about rigidly “gendering” interactions, to the annoyance of many younger people who think the use of Madame, Monsieur, and even worse, Mademoiselle is hopelessly passé…)

 When in France, open every interaction with a “Bonjour!”– whether you’re asking for directions, ordering a coffee, asking to see an item in a store, or checking into a hotel.